netmod-wg/schedule-yang/draft-ma-opsawg-ucl-acl.md

 #  Sample Usage

-   Access to some networks (e.g., Enterprise Networks) require to recognize the users' identities no matter how, where, and when they connect to the network resources.
-Then, the network maps the (conencting) users to their access authorization rights.
+   Access to some networks (e.g., Enterprise Networks) requires to recognize the users' identities no matter how, where, and when they connect to the network resources.
+Then, the network maps the (connecting) users to their access authorization rights.
 Such rights are defined following local policies.
 As discussed in the introduction, because there is a large number of users and the source IP addresses of the same user are in different network segments,